maxboro/q-task-3/README.md

 This module implements a digit classification system for the MNIST dataset using three different models: Convolutional Neural Network (CNN), Random Forest (RF), and a Random Model that generates random predictions.
 Models itself are not implemented.

 ## Usage
+Created and tested in Python 3.9.13.
 To test the module with various models:

 ```bash
 $ python interface.py